This Term

 Physical Development

-In our movement room we use several resources to support the development of children’s gross motor skills.
-We also have a specific weekly enhancement to develop children’s fine motor control in our funky fingers area.
-Gross and fine motor skills are developed through our provision such as ribbon sticks, weaving, hoops, threading beads, peg boards, writing in crazy foam, tracing on tactile letters, the interactive white board, using tweezers to pick up small objects and building with bricks.
-We have introduced the children to yoga and ‘dough disco’ and are aiming to complete regular sessions linked to our topic.
-We promote healthy eating through our snack time and cooking focuses.
+Our movement area continues to be popular with the children and supports their physical development.
+We also have a weekly focus to develop fine motor control in our ‘Funky Fingers’ area.
+Gross and fine motor skills are developed throughout our provision such as ribbon sticks, weaving, hoops, threading beads, peg boards, writing in crazy foam, tracing on tactile letters, using the interactive white board, dough and using tweezers to pick up small objects.
+We will complete regular yoga sessions and move around in different ways to travel like animals linked to our jungle theme.
+Healthy eating will be promoted through discussions during our snack time and cooking focuses.

 Literacy